dduan/duan.ca/articles/2022/12/10/lazy-mastodon.md

     anyways).
 11. Mastodon ships with an admin [CLI tool][] `tootctl`.
 It's located in `bin/tootctl`.
 12. Before attempting to run this tool, switch to user `mastodon` by running `su mastodon`.
-Otherwise, you'd be confused as to why you need to install Ruby stuff, and why you can't connect to the Postgres database.
+Otherwise, you'd be confused as to why you need to install Ruby stuff, and can't connect to the Postgres database.
 13. If the guide didn't tell you an error, and your values in `.env.production` are all right, you will be able to type your subdomain in a browser and see Mastodon!
-Log in with your username, and password from the guide.
+Log in with your username and password from the guide.
 Upload a profile photo to test whether your media service is set up correctly.
-14. DO NOT DO THIS YET!
-At this point, if you go to an existing Mastodon instance, and look yourself up!
+14. (DO NOT DO THIS until you finish the next step!)
+At this point, you'd be able to go to an existing Mastodon instance, and look yourself up!
 If your subdomain is `social.duan.ca`, username `daniel`, you should be discoverable as `@daniel@social.duan.ca` on a site such as [mastodon.social][] now.
-But if you do this, that existing site may get confused and permanently consider that as your fediverse identity.
+But if you do this, that site may get confused, and permanently consider `@daniel@social.duan.ca` as your fediverse identity.
 So don't do that!
 Finish the next step.
 15. To use your root domain instead of this subdomain, you 301 redirect `/.well-known/host-meta*` from root to the real location. [this article][Redirect] explains it very well.
 Make sure to both set up the URL redirect, as well as `LOCAL_DOMAIN`, and `WEB_DOMAIN` in `.env.production`.